 Are there any upfront costs?

 No. None.
-We’ll give your child a sample cutlery set at no cost.
+If your child will be meeting with customers in-person, we’ll loan him/her a Cutco sample set at no cost.
 IF they want to buy their kit, they can for a massive discount.
+Sales reps conducting virtual presentations do not need a sample set.
+They simply use a tablet or computer to walk through product options with customers virtually.

 Do you provide training?